mdunham/MatthewDunham.com/README.md

 Developers
 ----------

 We have included a makefile with convenience methods for working with the Mercury library.
+To run the following commands you must be in terminal.
+After cloning the repo `cd` to the base folder that contains the app and less folders.

-+ **dependencies**
++ **Install Dependencies**
-The makefile requires you have the following: recess, uglifyjs, and jshint.
-To install these locally, `cd` to the base directory in terminal, and run:
+The makefile requires you have the following: recess, uglifyjs, and jshint run:

 ```
 $ npm install
 ```

-+ **build**
++ **Run Build Script**
+Run the recess compiler and other tools to compile and minify sources run:

 ```
 $ make
 ```

-Runs the recess compiler and other tools to compile the sources into production.

 Copyright and license
 ---------------------